Speaking part: variant 8 - Langart

 As for some of the drawbacks, a train travel may not be available in certain areas, while biking can be physically demanding, especially for those who are not used to it.

-Personally, for green travel, I’d prefer to travel by train because it’s relaxing and comfortable.
-Plus, it’s affordable, which makes a very attractive option for me.
+When it comes to green travel, I’d prefer to travel by train because it’s relaxing, comfortable, and affordable.

 Well, that’s what I’ve got so far.
 Bye!